The humerus is a long bone of the upper limb, which extends from the shoulder to the elbow.

-The proximal humerus is marked by a head, anatomical neck, surgical neck, greater and lesser tubercles and intertubercular sulcus.
+The proximal humerus is marked by a head, anatomical neck, surgical neck, greater and lesser tuberosity and intertubercular sulcus.

 The upper end of the humerus consists of the head.
-This faces medially, upwards and backwards and is separated from the greater and lesser tubercles by the anatomical neck.
+This faces medially, upwards and backwards and is separated from the greater and lesser tuberosities by the anatomical neck.

-The greater tubercle is located laterally on the humerus and has anterior and posterior surfaces.
-It serves as an attachment site for three of the rotator cuff muscles – supraspinatus, infraspinatus and teres minor – they attach to superior, middle and inferior facets (respectively) on the greater tubercle.
+The greater tuberosity is located laterally on the humerus and has anterior and posterior surfaces.
+It serves as an attachment site for three of the rotator cuff muscles – supraspinatus, infraspinatus and teres minor – they attach to superior, middle and inferior facets (respectively) on the greater tuberosity.

-The lesser tubercle is much smaller, and more medially located on the bone.
+The lesser tuberosity is much smaller, and more medially located on the bone.
 It only has an anterior surface.
 It provides attachment for the last rotator cuff muscle – the subscapularis.

-Separating the two tubercles is a deep groove, known as the intertubercular sulcus.
+Separating the two tuberosities is a deep groove, known as the intertubercular sulcus.
 The tendon of the long head of the biceps brachii emerges from the shoulder joint and runs through this groove.

 The edges of the intertubercular sulcus are known as lips.
 Pectoralis major, teres major and latissimus dorsi insert on the lips of the intertubercular sulcus.
 This can be remembered with the mnemonic “a lady between two majors”, with latissimus dorsi attaching between teres major on the medial lip and pectoralis major laterally.

-The surgical neck runs from just distal to the tubercles to the shaft of the humerus.
+The surgical neck extends from just distal to the tuberosities to the shaft of the humerus.
 The axillary nerve and circumflex humeral vessels lie against the bone here.

 Clinical Relevance: Surgical Neck Fracture